 Having a passion for what you do and the belief that it’s worthwhile can be an infectiously motivating thing.
-The points above are precisely what’s needed to reinvigorate the field service industry as it works to bounce back, not only from the pandemic but from the recruitment crisis it currently faces.
+The points above are precisely what’s needed to reinvigorate the field service industry.
+Significant effort is needed to bounce back, not only from the pandemic but to cope with the recruitment crisis, too.

-When you consider that “the average cost of employee turnover, based on the average UK salary, is around £11,000 per person,” – Croner — and it’s more if they’re a senior leader or well-qualified employee, as a head engineer—you’ll want to ensure that this money is being spent on helping you find and retain the right employees.
+When you consider that “the average cost of employee turnover, based on the average UK salary, is around £11,000 per person,” (and it’s more if they’re a senior leader or well-qualified employee), you’ll want to ensure that money is spent on finding the right employees.

 This way, you can avoid the cost of rapid turnover.

-Below, we investigate how Bruce’s sentiment still rings true in light of what’s happening today, and the cost of recruitment and retention to field service businesses.
+Let’s investigate the cost of recruitment and retention to field service businesses.

 Identifying what action to take